Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Homoclinic bifurcation, orientation and character

 Consider the disc $D'_1(0):= H^{-1}_{X_0}(\Si^+)$.
 Recall from Lemma \ref{C^1} that $G\vert_{\p^-\M_p}$ is tangent to $Id$ at every point of $\Sigma^-$.
 Therefore, the tangent space $T_{a^-}D'_1(0)$ remains invariant by $G$.
 It follows that the $\psi$-equator is not changed, and hence, the $\psi$-latitude of $a^+$ is preserved.
 Thus we have the invariance of the spherical axes and of their intersection $\S_g^{0,0}$.

 It remains to show that the character function is invariant.
 We already have seen the invariance of the latitudes.
-The last term to control is the holonomic factor $\eta(X_0)$ -- resp. $\eta(G_*(X_0))$ -- defined in (\ref{eq:HolonDec}), which remains unchanged by the action of $G$ thanks to the invariance of: \begin{itemize} \item $\p_v^1$ by invariance of the $\phi$-latitude, \item $\p_v^0$ since $DG_{a^-}=Id$, \item the framing in which $\p_v^0$ decomposes (this framing is preserved by invariance of the $\psi$-latitude). \end{itemize} \bull
+The last term to control is the holonomic factor $\eta(X_0)$---resp. $\eta(G_*(X_0))$---defined in (\ref{eq:HolonDec}).
+This factor remains unchanged by the action of $G$ thanks to the invariance of: \begin{itemize} \item $\p_v^1$ by invariance of the $\phi$-latitude (see Equation (\ref{eq:ChoiceVAxis}), \item $\p_v^0$ since $DG_{a^-}=Id$, \item the framing in which $\p_v^0$ decomposes (this framing is preserved by invariance of the $\psi$-latitude). \end{itemize} \bull